 Dentistry students practicing at own Dental Clinical

-Fourth and final-year students doing their Bachelor’s degree in Dental Surgery have since March been conducting their practicing in the new state-of-the-art Dental Clinic at the Hage Geingob Campus.
+Fourth and final-year students doing their Bachelor’s degree in Dental Surgery have since March been conducting their practice in the new state-of-the-art Dental Clinic at the Hage Geingob Campus.

 The year module, Clinical Practice, is carried out by seeing actual patients, with real-life cases under supervision by dental specialists.